ojalaw/suport_MP3/README.md

 Users can login using the inofrmation that they provided at the sign up process.

 **Overview page**
 Users are presented with an overview page that includes interactive images of the 3 sports that the site currently facilitates (Football, Formula 1 and Rugby).
 When users hover over the images, they expand causing more of the image to be visible, leading to a better user experience.
+This is hidden on smaller screens and replaced with an image carousel.

 **Image Carousel**
 A Bootstrap image carousel was used on individual sports pages to enance user experience.